A Level Fine Art

-In the Art department we offer 2 A Level courses:
+In the Art department we offer the following A Level courses:

 A-Level Art & Design: Fine Art

-The full A level in Art & Design: Fine Art is a 2-year course with 1 Externally Set Assignment (exam) at the end of the second year.
+A Level Art & Design: Fine Art is a 2-year course with 1 Externally Set Assignment (exam) at the end of the second year.

 This course is for students who want to study Art to a higher level and is ideal for those who want to go on to study an Art related course at University.

-The A level course is made up of two components that stretch across the 2 years:
+The A level Art & Design: Fine Art course is made up of two components that stretch across the 2 years of study:

 Component 1 – Personal investigation (60%)